EffectOrientedProgramming/book/Chapters/06_Errors.md

       "35 degrees"
 ```

-We have an existing `getTemperature` function that can fail in unspecified ways.
+We have an existing `getTemperatureOrThrow` function that can fail in unspecified ways.

 ```scala mdoc
 def render(value: String) =